 Ed Thomas, Director – Mazars UK

-The Corporate Restructuring & Insolvency team regularly tackles a variety of contentious and non-contentious matters, such as the sale and purchase of distressed assets including residential and commercial real estate.
-Notable for its work in the leisure, retail and financial services sectors.
-Works for a range of local and national organisations, as well as individual directors and trustees in bankruptcy.
+Paris Smith regularly tackles a variety of contentious and non-contentious matters, such as the sale and purchase of distressed assets including residential and commercial real estate.
+It is notable for its work in the leisure, retail and financial services sectors.
+It works for a range of local and national organisations, as well as individual directors and trustees in bankruptcy.

-Mike Pavitt is a distinguished practitioner with a strong practice handling the full range of corporate and personal insolvency matters.
+Mike Pavitt is based in Southampton and heads up the firm’s corporate restructuring and insolvency team.
+He is a distinguished practitioner with a strong practice handling the full range of corporate and personal insolvency matters.
 He is adept handling pre-pack sales.

 You may also be interested in